-- Provide iWARP-based data transfer model for iSCSI that enables direct in order or out of order data placement of SCSI data into pre-allocated SCSI buffers while maintaining in order data delivery. - 2.
-Not require any major changes to SCSI Architecture Model (SAM/SAM-2/SAM-3) and SCSI command set standards. - 3.
-Utilize existing traditional iSCSI infrastructure (sometimes referred to as "iSCSI ecosystem") including but not limited to MIB, bootstrapping, negotiation, naming & discovery, and security. - 4.
-Not require iSCSI full feature phase interoperability between an end node operating in traditional iSCSI mode, and an end node operating in iSER-assisted mode. - 5.
+- 1. Provide iWARP-based data transfer model for iSCSI that enables direct in order or out of order data placement of SCSI data into pre-allocated SCSI buffers while maintaining in order data delivery. - 2.
+Not require any major changes to SCSI Architecture Model [SAM2] and SCSI command set standards. - 3.
+Utilize existing iSCSI infrastructure (sometimes referred to as "iSCSI ecosystem") including but not limited to MIB, bootstrapping, negotiation, naming & discovery, and security. - 4.
+Require a session to operate in the Traditional iSCSI data transfer mode if iSER is not supported by either the initiator or the target (not require iSCSI full feature phase interoperability between an end node operating in Traditional iSCSI mode, and an end node operating in iSER-assisted mode). - 5.
 Allow initiator and target implementations that utilize generic RNICs and implement iSCSI and iSER in software (not require iSCSI or iSER specific assists in the iWARP protocol suite or RNIC). - 6.
 Require full and only generic iWARP functionality at both the initiator and the target. - 7.
-Require a session to operate in the traditional iSCSI data transfer mode if iSER is not supported by either the initiator or the target. - 8.
 Implement a light weight Datamover protocol for iSCSI with minimal state maintenance.